Msaleemakhtar/Online_mart_API/notification-service/README.md

 # Notification Management MicroService

 ## Overview
-The notification Service allows you to manage user and order notification.
+The notification Service allows you to manage notifications of users and order services .

 ## Technologies